-Governors have responsibility for the principles of good behaviour outlined in this policy and for its approval.
+Governors have responsibility for a written statement of behaviour principles (see Appendix B) this policy and for its approval.
 Governors monitor the effectiveness of the behaviour management policy, requesting reports and feedback from the headteacher and sometimes through direct work in school.
 Governors should follow the complaints procedure in case of complaint.